microsoft/hack-together-dotnet/README.md

 Projects will be evaluated by a panel of judges, including Microsoft executives, product managers, and developer advocates.
 Judging criteria will include innovation, impact, technical usability, and alignment with corresponding hackathon category.

-The winners will receive the following exciting prizes (up to 3 individuals if submitting as a team, prizes for each person on the team).
+The winning teams will receive the following exciting prizes (up to 3 individuals if submitting as a team, prizes distributed per team).
 Winning solutions and/or product feedback may also be considered for integration into the .NET roadmap.
-Winners will also have the opportunity to showcase their projects to experts and leaders on the .NET YouTube channels.
+Winners will also have the opportunity to showcase their projects to experts and leaders on the .NET YouTube channel.

 **🏆 Grand Prize winner:** _The best of the best!
 This category rewards the solution that meets all judging criteria, wows judges, and has potential real-world value._

-* $500 cash prize 💸
+* $1500 cash prize 💸

 **🥇 Best Intelligent Apps solution:**

-* $100 Azure credits
+* $500 Azure credits

 **🥇 Best Cloud Native solution:**

-* $100 Azure credits
+* $500 Azure credits

 **🏅 All hackathon participants who submit an app will receive a digital badge.**